I TURNED TO ART TO EXPRESS THE CONFLICTING EMOTIONS OF LOSING HOMES, FRIENDSHIPS, AND IDENTITY.

 Born in St. Petersburg, Russia, I moved to Berkeley, California, at the age of five.
-That would be the first of tree international migrations—Moscow, Berlin, and Tübingen were to follow in the next seven years, resulting in a very multicultural upbringing.
+That would be the first of three international migrations—Moscow, Berlin, and Tübingen were to follow in the next seven years, resulting in a very multicultural upbringing.

 I invite you to connect with my themes and my subjects, and encourage you to form your own interpretations and engendering political discussions.

 I employ a free and unrestricted painting technique that embraces imperfection.
 Specializing in contemporary figurative surrealism and portraiture.
-I aim to challenge social norms and stereotypes, exploring questions of identity, intimacy, and relationships
+I aim to challenge social norms and stereotypes, exploring questions of identity, intimacy, and relationships.

 I like to address a wide range of topics in my body of work.
 With a background in art therapy, theater painting, and social work, I have developed a huge appreciation for the evocative power that lies in combining a surrealist style with complex topics relating to feminism, gender identity, sexuality, mental health, and death, often grounded in the mundanity of everyday life.

 Jul 2022 – “Unity”, Pop-Up, Retramp Gallery, Berlin